aphan1um/cloud63/docker/twitter_scraper/README.md

 # Twitter script
 A Python script to harvest/scrape Tweets using a CouchDB prepared databases.
+Also does preprocessing, including some simple sentiment analysis and parsing location of Tweet.

-To be run as a Docker image.
+To be run as a Docker container within some Docker Swarm.

 ## File overview:
 1. *twitterscript.py*: Main Python script to collect Tweets.